 However, contrast also creates different effects in the realistic pencil sketch, like hue, saturation, texture, edges, and so on.

 Unlike in comic drawing, while making realistic pencil drawings the objects have no lines.
 But they do have edges, i.e. the area or surface where an object ends.

 Edges can be sharp or soft, depending on the distance and texture of the object.
 It will look less sharp and out of focus when the object has soft edges.
 Also, objects like hair, fur, fabric, and shadows have soft edges.
 The more distant an object is, then it will be less clear, and its edges will be less sharp.

 The changes that exist in an object or a surface are called transitions and they can be either in value, colours or shades, temperature, texture, or in edges.

 As said above, every part of an object has a different relationship with the light source.
 Therefore, there will always be transitions.
 Hence, special attention has to be given to such details to create a realistic portrait drawing.

-To master the art of making realistic pencil drawing, is the essentials to understand the laws of nature, perspective, depth, and geometry of the object.
-Pencil Perceptions is the place where you can learn to make realistic portrait drawing and pencil sketches with our online sketching course; while working on such principles with the comfort of your home.
+To master the art of making realistic pencil drawings is essential to understand the laws of nature, perspective, depth, and geometry of the object.
+Pencil Perceptions is the place where you can learn to make realistic portrait drawings and pencil sketches with our online sketching course; while working on such principles in the comfort of your home.